 Reading Buddies work with younger children—Kindergarten through 2nd grade—to encourage love of reading by reading to them and, depending on the age, giving them an opportunity to practice reading where they are not exposed to others’ judgment.

-If you are interested in volunteering at Neal, please contact Deacon Mary Lenn (email@example.com or 979-574-4231) to get scheduled for the required Safeguarding God’s Children and to apply to the school for volunteer duty.
+If you are interested in volunteering at Neal, please contact the parish office, [email protected], for the required Safeguarding God’s Children and other information.